 Looking for a list of exactly what to do for blogging success?

-How it my blog progressing in its eighth month?
+How my blog is progressing in its eighth month

 As mentioned above, Site 1 was started in mid September so it is currently in its eighth month.

 One big thing has changed since my last update – the Amazon Australia affiliate program has opened!

 My monetisation strategy for this site does revolve around this program so it is great to have it operational.